hotung1027/SFND_3D_Object_Tracking/objective.md

 ## FP.5 Performance Evaluation 1
 Because the TTC are base on the estimation of velocity, which are compute from the difference of lidar point from previous frame and current frame, it creates a problem when the estimation are inaccurate, such as when the lidar distance between car and sensors does not changed between previous frame and current frame.
 Thus, the estimation of velocity suddenly become extreme small, and the TTC become extremely long.

-For example in this project, the velocity supposed to be consistant throughtout different frames which TTC lies on average of 13s, however there is a frame that the minX produce a insignificant difference from previous frame (0.01m), it creates an estimation of very small velocity (0.1m/s), therefore the TTC become inaccurate for such sceneraio.
+For example in this project, the velocity supposed to be consistant throughout different frames which TTC lies on average of 13s, however there is a frame that the minX produce a insignificant difference from previous frame (0.01m), it creates an estimation of very small velocity (0.1m/s), therefore the TTC become inaccurate for such scenario.

+The weakness of this discrete time velocity model, relies on the detection of successful consecutive frame.
+Therefore outliers and sparse lidar points distribute over the surface, which could occur when objects surface a too large and curve, far sight object at high chasing velocity, creates an inaccurate observation or unable to observe.
+Due to too little samples for:
+- velocity calculation
+- distance estimation
+- no matching frame

+Thus lidar estimation might not fit into these scenario.

 ## FP.6 Performance Evaluation 2
 if we look at the comparison chart below, BRISK descriptor has the best accuracy, Combine with FAST and AKAZE, they produce a steady and confidence TTC,